Profitbase/Episode-Docs/articles/invision/docs/workbooks/components/uielements/stepper.md

 ### Go To Step(...)

-Switches dynamically to the chosen step.
+Switches to the selected step.

 ```
 Arguments("Step3")